Rainy Day Fund vs. Emergency Fund: What’s the Difference?

-A rainy day fund is exactly what we’ve already discussed: money saved up for an unexpected, one-time expense.
+People often confuse rainy day funds and emergency funds, but there’s a difference between the two.
+A rainy day fund contains money you’ve saved for an unexpected, one-time expense.
 It should be readily available so you can withdraw it at a moment’s notice without any fees or penalties.

-In general, financial advisors recommend saving around $1,000 in your rainy day fund, but that really depends on what kinds of expenses might come up.
-While they’re of course unexpected, you may have some inkling as to what emergencies could arise:
+Financial advisors recommend keeping $500 to $2,000 in your rainy day savings to cover small financial shortfalls.
+The amount you choose to save depends on what kinds of expenses might come up.
+While these will be unexpected expenses, you may have some clue as to what emergencies could arise based on your situation:

-Save enough in your rainy day fund so that, when life comes at you, you’re ready to cover that $400 (or more) expense without having to go into debt.
+Save enough in your rainy day savings so that, when life comes at you, you’re ready to cover that $400 (or more) expense without going into debt.

 What’s an emergency fund?

-An emergency fund is different.
-It’s intended to cover you in more dire circumstances, like a job loss or a major illness.
-Financial advisors often recommend saving between 3 and 6 months’ worth of your living expenses in an emergency fund.
-This is considered a safe amount that should give you enough time to get back on your feet.
+An emergency fund is different from a rainy day fund.
+Your emergency savings covers you in more life-changing circumstances, like a job loss or a major healthcare expense.
+Personal finance experts often recommend saving enough money to cover three to six months’ worth of living expenses in an emergency fund.
+This is a safe amount that should give you enough time to get back on your feet.

 On the other hand, financial economists Jorge Sabat and Emily Gallagher crunched the numbers and found $2,467 to be a good minimum starting point.
-In their new report, Sabat and Gallagher found lower income families who are able to save at least that amount drastically lower their likelihood of experiencing major financial troubles and falling into poverty in the future.
+In their report, Sabat and Gallagher found that lower-income families who can save at least that amount drastically lower their likelihood of experiencing major financial troubles and falling into poverty.

-Remember: You can always save more than $2,467.
-Every dollar you save up to that number lowers the chances that you’ll experience major financial troubles in the future, but you might still need more!
+Remember, you can always save a larger financial safety net than $2,467.
+Every dollar you save up to that number lowers the chances that you’ll experience major financial troubles if life throws you a curveball, but you might still need more.

 Where should I put all this money?

 Now to the mechanics of it all.
-If you’re trying to save for a rainy day or a longer-term emergency, you want to make sure you keep it in the right accounts so you have easy access to your money when you need it, while also maximizing the returns you earn.
+If you’re trying to save for a rainy day or a longer-term emergency, you want to keep it in the correct accounts so you can access your money when you need it while maximizing the returns you earn.

-For your rainy day fund, consider keeping your money in some kind of high-yield savings account at an online bank or your local credit union.
-Interest rates on high-yield savings accounts have been increasing ever so slowly in recent years.
+For your rainy day fund, you could put it in a standard checking account, but these often earn little to no interest.
+Instead, consider keeping your rainy day fund in a high-yield savings account (HYSA) at an online bank or your local credit union.
+Interest rates on HYSAs have been increasing in recent years.

 In today’s market, you should be able to find a savings account that offers you about 2% annual percentage yield (APY).
-That will help combat inflation — which, thus far for 2019, has clocked in at 1.7% — so that you’re not losing money by keeping it in this savings account.
+On the high end, some banks offer upward of 3.83% APY.
+This APY generally follows the federal reserve rate, which rises and falls with inflation.
+This adjusting APY will help your emergency fund combat inflation — which, thus far for 2022, has clocked in at 7.7% — so that you’re not losing spending power by keeping it in this bank account.

-However, putting your money in a savings account or money market account (not to be confused with a money market fund) is the safer option, since this money is insured by the FDIC up to $250,000.
-If you decide to invest your emergency fund into stocks or other financial products, there is a possibility that you could lose money.
+However, putting your money in a savings account or money market account (not to be confused with a money market fund) is the safer option since these banks are member FDIC, meaning up to $250,000 of your money is insured by the FDIC.
+If you decide to invest your emergency fund into stocks or other financial products, there is a possibility you could lose money.
 It’s ultimately up to you to assess your financial situation and decide what level of risk you’re comfortable with.

 How do I get started?

 When saving money for anything, the important thing is simply to start saving, even the smallest amount.
 Make a habit of it and work toward your goals over time.
-No one is necessarily expecting that you’ll suddenly have 6 months’ worth of living expenses saved up overnight.
-(Unless you already do, in which case, good on you!)
+No one is necessarily expecting that you’ll suddenly have six months’ worth of monthly expenses saved overnight.

 The Consumer Financial Protection Bureau (CFPB) launched its Start Small, Save Up initiative in February 2019, and it has some useful reading and resources to help you get started with your savings:

-- Start by coming up with your own savings rule, essentially deciding for yourself what you want your savings goal to be and what’s feasible for your situation.
-If you can spare $20 a week, you’ll end up with $1,000 in a year.
+Start by creating your own savings rule, essentially deciding your savings goal and what’s feasible for your monthly budget.
+If you can spare $20 a week, you’ll have $1,000 in a year.